Education inequality in China: One-child policy Effect

-One-child Policy in China plays an important role in the inequality of education.
+The One-child Policy in China plays an important role in the inequality of education.
 The One-child policy was implemented in China in 1979 to slow down the country's explosive population growth and was abolished in 2016.
 Before the one-child policy, parents were allowed to have more than one child and had the opportunity to display a preference toward male children; this so-called “son preference” has prevailed among most Chinese parents for centuries.
 However, after the One-child policy was enacted, the only-child girls were able to receive more educational opportunities because there was not as much competition for household resources as in multiple-child households.
-The gender inequality has improved by this One-child policy, and therefore female's education opportunity has increased.
+The gender inequality has improved by this One-child policy and therefore, female education opportunity has increased.
 The big issue on gender inequality has been improved through this policy.

 Geographical stratification

 There are a number of factors that contribute to the existing disparities between urban and rural education, with the latter lagging far behind the former as a result of economic, social, and political disparities.
 In China, the household registration system separates citizens into urban residence and rural residence.
 The underfunding of rural schools, inadequate government efforts to provide financial aid for rural students, and the current household registration system all contribute to the urban-rural educational divide.

 Interprovincial inequality in school funding has increased, along with increased dependence in non-budgeted funding sources.
 Research indicates that the disparity between provincial primary educational expenditures per student nearly doubled between 1990 and 2000.
 Additionally, while overall illiteracy rates have dropped since 1980, the disparity between urban and rural illiteracy rates continued to increase, with the rural illiteracy rate double that of urban areas in 2000.

 Another recent problem causing regional education disparity is the migration of a large portion of China's rural population into urban areas.
 In many rural regions, particularly within smaller rural towns, this decrease in population also creates problems for schools.
 As a result, to confront drastic increases in enrollment, many schools consolidate students of multiple grade levels into multigrade classes, a practice that not only challenges teachers, but also negatively affects the quality of education that students receive.

 As a result of the vast numbers of rural workers migrating to the cities to find employment opportunities, many children are left behind, keeping these children in rural schools that still lag far behind their urban counterparts.
-For rural children who do follow their parents to urban areas, the hukou system bars them from attending urban public schools; these children often must attend private schools that charge higher tuition even while offering subpar education.
+For rural children who do follow their parents to urban areas, the hukou system bars them from attending urban public schools.
+These children often must attend private schools that charge higher tuition, even while offering subpar education.